lichtner/notorm_connection/readme.txt

 			factory: [@connection, getNotORM]

-	(for more possibilities see included example-config.neon file)
+	(for more possibilities see included config.neon.example file)

 3. Now NotORM connection is accessible via context: